-Discussing Saka and Smith Rowe, Arsenal’s manager, once a teammate of Wilshere’s, said: “When we are winning they put a smile on my face.
+Discussing Saka and Smith Rowe, Arsenal's manager said: "When we are winning they put a smile on my face.
 I know what they are capable of doing; they are developing really well.
-The performances they are putting in are extraordinary.”
+The performances they are putting in are extraordinary."

 Smith Rowe is an extremely energetic attacking midfielder who excels in running from box to box and supporting his teammates – particularly those setting possession or playing backwards passes.
 His often vertical, well-timed movements and runs regularly support from behind play – making him a suitable target for the ball carrier – and involve changes of speed or direction that make him so penetrative.

 Where there are numerous number 10s who favour creating between the lines and operating as the passing link between units, Smith Rowe is a willing runner who penetrates via his runs as well as his passing.
 Positive first touches are taken with the intent of moving towards goal, and into space – potentially drawing an opponent to follow him – from where he then correctly times his passes to encourage others to continue to attack.

 On the occasions he is the one receiving between the lines, he superbly scans – both quickly and often, before and while playing the ball – even if he too regularly does so with his back to goal.
 If under reduced pressure he is capable of quickly turning (below) and potentially releasing possession with his second touch, and because of his positional sense and awareness, he is equally capable of drawing an opponent out of position to enhance his team's attacking options.

 During moments of transition Smith Rowe demonstrates the same creativity and potential whether attacking on the break or through a set-block.
 If he can continue to improve his positioning so that his attempts to turn when receiving the ball or so his first touches aren't closed down by an opponent – particularly when receiving vertical passes – he can take possession with a more open stance and better protect the ball.